• Skip to main content

 • 1 slice bread

-• 2 tbsp nuts or seeds (I used pine nuts and sunflower seeds, but any will do - cashews, pumpkin seeds, hazelnuts, walnuts, or unsalted peanuts would all work well too)
+• 2 tablespoon nuts or seeds (I used pine nuts and sunflower seeds, but any will do - cashews, pumpkin seeds, hazelnuts, walnuts, or unsalted peanuts would all work well too)

 Instructions